baz-ga/docker-edirom-online/README.md

 - Base image: [stadlerpeter/existdb](https://github.com/peterstadler/existdb-docker) - MIT License
   - Based on: [eclipse-temurin:17-jre](https://hub.docker.com/_/eclipse-temurin) - Apache License 2.0
   - Includes: OpenJDK - GPLv2 with Classpath Exception
-    - See [DockerHub](https://hub.docker.com/_/eclipse-temurin) for additional license information
+    - See [DockerHub](https://hub.docker.com/_/eclipse-temurin) for additional licence information
 - [eXist-db](https://github.com/exist-db/exist) - LGPL-2.1
 - [Edirom Online](https://github.com/Edirom/Edirom-Online) - GPLv3

 ## Additional Software

-The referenced Docker images may contain additional software under various licenses.
+The referenced Docker images may contain additional software under various licences.

 ## User Responsibility

-It is the responsibility of the user of any pre-built image to ensure that any use complies with all relevant licenses for all software contained within.
+It is the responsibility of the user of any pre-built image to ensure that any use complies with all relevant licences for all software contained within.

 # Acknowledgements